Whose responsibility is it to withdraw from a class?

 What grade will the student receive if a withdrawal is submitted before the 10% of the class or semester?

 All instructors are to report and submit through web attendance, any “no show” up through the 10% of the semester/term.
-The “no show” status will be reflected on the student’s academic record as a grade of “W”.
+Any class for which an instructor reports the student as never entering (no show) will be deleted from the student course schedule

 Will the grade of “W” impact my GPA?